ChristK/IMPACTncd_Japan/README.md

-IMPACT<sub>NCD-Japan</sub> is an implementation of the IMPACTncd framework, developed by Chris Kypridemos with contributions from Peter Crowther (Melandra Ltd), Maria Guzman-Castillo, Amandine Robert, Max Birkett, and Piotr Bandosz.
+IMPACT<sub>NCD-Japan</sub> is an implementation of the IMPACTncd framework, developed by Chris Kypridemos with contributions from Peter Crowther (Melandra Ltd), Maria Guzman-Castillo, Amandine Robert, Max Birkett, Piotr Bandosz, and Soshiro Ogata.

 Copyright (C) 2018-2025 University of Liverpool, Chris Kypridemos